 Investment Trust Dividends

-Next purchase for the SNOWBALL
+Next purchase for the SNOWBALL:GCP/SEQI

 Short answer: GCP = safer, lower‑volatility, UK‑infrastructure‑heavy, lower growth.